skylanskylion/privatevpn/README.md

 The first is getting a  web server to host your vpn, i've used the digital ocean starter ubuntu server which comes ad 5$/month, but you can sign up with your <a href="https://education.github.com/packgithub">student account</a> and get 50$ digital ocean credit and host it for free.
 You can also use aws google webservices or any of other free cloud services to host it for free.

-For digital ocean:
+For digital ocean

-go to create a droplet
+1. Go to create a droplet
 <img src="https://aimabdurrahim.files.wordpress.com/2017/01/server-squid_http_port-3128.png?w=640">